What is Sora 2: Complete Technical Guide (2025)

 • Modern browser supporting WebGL for preview features

-• Sufficient storage for downloaded video outputs
+• Sufficient storage for downloaded Sora video outputs

 Key Takeaways